Is This Year’s Eurovision The Campiest One Yet?

 Eurovision has been about shock for a while now, but it’s since the noughties that the most bizzare entries went on to win or be in the top.
 Does Hard Rock Hallelujah ring a bell?
 It was the Finnish hard rock band Lordi who won the title of the best Euro song in 2006, dressed as Halloween versions of characters from Dungeons & Dragons and shouting out their take on heavy metal.
 The show suddenly turned from the gayest Christmas ever into a search for oddities.
-The following year was arguably the biggest fest of absurdities yet – Verka Seduchka of Ukraine brought futuristic drag, Switzerland came with vampires, Denmark contributed an old-school drag queen in front of an oversized crown construction, and the eternally unlucky UK brought what will forever be remembered as my personal favourite Eurovision performance.
-Inspired by Britney Spears’ Toxic and set in an airplane, Scooch flew the flag with all the on-board puns you didn’t know you needed.
+The following year was arguably the biggest fest of absurdities yet – Verka Serduchka of Ukraine showed off her futuristic drag, Switzerland came with vampires, Denmark contributed an old-school drag queen in front of an oversized crown construction.
+And then there was the eternally unlucky UK, bringing to the Euro table what will forever be remembered as my personal favourite Eurovision performance.
+Inspired by Britney Spears’ Toxic and set in a glittery airplane, Scooch flew the flag with all the on-board puns you didn’t know you needed.
 “Flying high in Amsterdam,” will never not be hilarious.
-The winner was the possibly the least campy song of them all, a dramatic ballad from Marija Serifovic of Serbia.
+The winner though, was possibly the least campy song of them all, a dramatic ballad from Marija Serifovic of Serbia.

 Scooch flying the flag(s) in 2007